Using the Excel VBA ActiveCell Offset Property – 13 Examples

 Entering data into adjacent cells with ActiveCell Offset and Do while loop

-We can fill up the adjacent cells with the same text data using ActiveCell.Offset.Value method and a Do While loop.
+• Fill up the adjacent cells with the same text data using the ActiveCell.Offset.Value method and a Do While loop.

 VBA code entering data into adjacent cells with ActiveCell Offset and Do while loop

-The Do While loop inserts the text “Delivered” 3 into the cell adjacent to each non-empty cell in the columns.
+The Do While loop inserts the text “Delivered” 3 into the cell that is adjacent to each non-empty cells in the columns.
 The ActiveCell.Offset.Value method offsets the text values 3 columns to the right and 1 row down from the current ActiveCell.

 Sub Enter_Data_Adjacent_Cells()